Hypergeometric function: The hypergeometric series

 It is undefined (or infinite) if c equals a non-positive integer.
 Here (q)_{n} is the (rising) Pochhammer symbol, which is defined by:

 The series terminates if either a or b is a nonpositive integer, in which case the function reduces to a polynomial:

 For complex arguments z with |z| ≥ 1 it can be analytically continued along any path in the complex plane that avoids the branch points 1 and infinity.
+In practice, most computer implementations of the hypergeometric function adopt a branch cut along the line z ≥ 1.

 As c → −m, where m is a non-negative integer, one has _{2}F_{1}(z) → ∞.
 Dividing by the value Γ(c) of the gamma function, we have the limit: